-- 1 In Novell iManager, click the Roles and Tasks button - 2 Click WAN Traffic > WAN Traffic Manager Overview. - 3 Click View LAN Areas, then click a LAN Area object.
+- 1 In Novell iManager, click the Roles and Tasks button Description: Roles and Tasks button - 2 Click WAN Traffic > WAN Traffic Manager Overview. - 3 Click View LAN Areas, then click a LAN Area object. - or

-- 4 Click Add Policy, then select the policy group you want. - See "Predefined Policy Groups" on page 286 for more information. - 5 Click OK.
+4 Click Add Policy, then select the policy group you want.

+See "Predefined Policy Groups" on page 292 for more information.